 • Reduced egg size, poorer egg shell quality

-How to reduce heat stress in poultry birds
+How to reduce heat stress in poultry

 The following tips help to reduce heat stress in poultry birds:

 • Make sure birds have cool, clean water.

 • Add electrolytes to water.
 Electrolytes will help to balance the electrolytes in birds, plus birds will drink more water.

 • Feed birds during cooler parts of the day, since birds produce heat while they digest.